 and on this chart

-At its website the County Of Middlesex Trust/Middlesex Federation which campaigns to affirm the continuing existence of the county, asserts that “the arms of the County of Middlesex are three seaxes pointing upwards”, that is, cutting edge turned up and that “Before the County Council was created, arms were unofficial: the official arms of the County Council reversed the seaxes and added the Saxon crown.” asserting that in earlier centuries, the seaxes were depicted opposite to their present orientation.
+At its website the Middlesex Federation which campaigns to affirm the continuing existence of the county, asserts that “the arms of the County of Middlesex are three seaxes pointing upwards”, that is, cutting edge turned up and that “Before the County Council was created, arms were unofficial: the official arms of the County Council reversed the seaxes and added the Saxon crown.” asserting that in earlier centuries, the seaxes were depicted opposite to their present orientation.
 While this is certainly evident in the above Thomas Conder map and other older examples, there does appear to have been a degree of variation in early depictions, as seen at the account of the Essex flag.
-The logo of the Trust
+The logo of the Federation

 however, accordingly features a red shield bearing three upturned seaxes against a map of the county.
 And as seen, this is the orientation deployed on the front cover of the 1904 guide to Middlesex, where the seaxes are upturned